Expanding ROC Kids Read Literacy Program at Rec Centers

 “The level A, ROC kids reading program is foundational skills,” said Sophia Amaxopoulous, owner of Learning Curve Tutoring & Educational Services out of Webster.

 It’s how kids at various rec centers in Rochester are going to be learning how to read this fall.
-The curriculum is based in play, then learning to connect letters to sound.
+The curriculum is based on play, then learning to connect letters to sound.

 Amaxopoulous spent 12 years working in the city school district prior to starting her tutoring business.
 Over those years, she collected the lesson plans that were effective.